esdevries/NixTop/README.md

 # NixOS system configuration
 This repository contains my personal NixOS system configuration, designed exactly as I see fit.
-It uses flakes for reproducibility and declarative system management.

 ## Usage

-This script sets up NixOS using flakes for configuration management.
 Assuming this is the first time booting NixOS after installation.

 ### Install
 ```bash